learnitmyway/learnitmyway/content/post/learn-javascript-with-these-resources.md

 Online Course

 If you would like to deepen your knowledge of some of the lesser known things about JavaScript, this course offers some really good insights into the language.
-The course seems to be catered for people who are learning JS as their first language, so I was able to get through the course quite quickly.
+The course seems to be catered for people who have less experience with object orientated programming.
+Since I already had experience with Java, I was able to get through the course quite quickly.
 Oh, and the final project is really fun!

 **<a href="https://www.udacity.com/course/es6-javascript-improved--ud356" target="_blank"